 In addition to Unified Engineering, in the Core Curriculum there are five other courses for Course 16 students and three other courses for Course 16-ENG students.
-Two courses — Dynamics and Principles of Automatic Control — are typically taken in the first semester of the junior year.
+Two courses — Dynamics and Principles of Automatic Control — are typically taken in the first semester of the third year.
 (Students in the 16-ENG program — see below — have the option of taking either Dynamics or Principles of Automatic Control.)
 The other Core Curriculum courses are Differential Equations; Computer Programming; and Statistics and Probability (required for 16, but not 16-ENG, students).
 These courses are usually taken in the sophomore year.

 Professional Area Subjects (Course 16)